jlord/open-data-guide/foodinspections.md

 Foodborne illness affects 48 million Americans annually with the majority of reported foodborne outbreaks due to food prepared and served by restaurants.
 New York City officials say that  [publicizing restaurant grades has led to a decrease in incidents of food poisoning, overall improvement of sanitation in restaurants, and an increase in business for restaurants with the best grades.](http://www.governing.com/news/local/ap-bloomberg-links-drop-in-food-poisoning-to-restaurant-grades.html)

 # Find your Data

+The data you need is created by the inspectors who visit restaurants and file reports.
+If your inspectors provide overall grades and detailed reports, you need to decide at what level of detail you wish to provide it.

 You might find this data in the health department, inspections department.
 Check that the data you've found is up to date, accurate and complete.

 # Decide how to format your Data